This page gives information on your maternity care with us during the pandemic. It includes who you can bring to appointments and the birth.

 Please be aware that the following arrangements could change in response to local or national COVID-19 prevalence or new Government guidance.

 Our antenatal classes are taking place online to ensure you don’t miss out on vital information and preparation.
-Ask your midwife for details on how to sign up.
+Ask your midwife for details on how to sign up or visit the King's Maternity Eventbrite to register.

 Partners or companions attending antenatal scans

 We understand the importance of having a partner or companion with you during your antenatal scans.
-Currently, one companion or partner is welcome to attend scans with you.
-Unfortunately, partners are asked not to attend urgent early pregnancy appointments or maternity triage appointments at this time.
-Children cannot attend any scans or appointments.
+Currently, one companion or partner is welcome to attend hospital-based antenatal clinics (Windsor walk, Venetian building, Community Midwives Centre, Midwives House, Orpington Hospital, Beckenham Beacon and Queen Mary’s – Sidcup) with you.

 Currently we continue to offer the following options on where to give birth, based on your preferences and level of risk: